tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/3.jpg?resize=676%2C676" alt="I always pick a window seat, but is most rewarding flying into Chicago.
 Here we are looking east while making the turn towards O'Hare." data-recalc-dims="1" />

   <p class="wp-caption-text">
     I always pick a window seat, but is most rewarding flying into Chicago.
-Here we are looking east while making the turn towards O&#8217;Hare.
+Here we are looking east while making the turn towards O'Hare.
   </p>
 </div>